 On the EFL example above, my target was $2.47.
 I place a sell limit at $2.47 to exit my trade.
 In this case, the price moved up and filled my order at that level during the day.
 So I got out at $2.47.

-If the price had gapped had not filled my order on the way up, but then gapped to $2.55 the next open, that is the price I would have gotten out at, because it is the first price to sell at, at or above, my $2.47 specified price.
+If the price had not reached my profit target and then gapped to $2.55 the next open, that is the price I would have gotten out at, because it is the first price to sell at, at or above, my $2.47 specified price.

 A Simple Guide to Basic Stock Market Order Types